Meatpackers welcome Trump order; others question virus risks

 Trump used the Defense Production Act to classify meat processors as critical infrastructure to prevent supermarket shelves from running out of chicken, pork and other meat.
 Meatpacking plants across the country have closed as COVID-19 infections spread rapidly between workers, who often stand shoulder to shoulder on production lines.

-Trump, who consulted with industry leaders before issuing the order, said it would relieve “bottlenecks” that the largest companies faced as workers fell ill and some died.
+Trump, who consulted with industry leaders before issuing the order, said it would relieve “bottlenecks” that the largest companies faced after workers fell ill and some died.

 “They are so thrilled,” Trump said Wednesday after getting off a call with meatpacking executives.
 “They’re so happy.
 They’re all gung-ho, and we solved their problems.”